Lamastronotte/Machionia/README.md

 # Machionia

 # How to build

-cmake -B build\n
+cmake -B build

-cmake --build build\n
+cmake --build build

 fetch makes the libraries easy